The Bear season 3: Development

-In November 2023, following the release of the second season, FX renewed The Bear for a ten-episode third season.
+In November 2023, following the release of the second season, FX renewed The Bear for a 10-episode third season.
 The season was announced with co-showrunners Christopher Storer and Joanna Calo serving as executive producers, along with Hiro Murai, Josh Senior and star Matty Matheson.

 Writing

+Season 3 covers the period from May 28 to August 6, 2023.
+The episode "Doors" covers almost six weeks in June and July 2023.

 Storer wrote all episodes in the season, except "Napkins", "Ice Chips" and "Apologies", which were respectively written by Catherine Schetina, Calo, and supervising producer Alex Russell.

 Casting

 Josh Hartnett and John Cena joined the third season as guest stars.

 Josh Hartnett was cast as Tiffany's fiancé after meeting Storer years prior when they discussed a possible role for a film.
 Hartnett accepted the role without even reading the script.
 John Cena was cast as Sammy Fak.
 "Forever" features cameos by Christina Tosi and Grant Achatz.

 Costuming

 Costume designer Courtney Wheeler told GQ that picking out vintage neckties to go with Fak's suits was her special "pride and joy" in styling season three.